petzval/btferret/README.md

     }
   else if(data[0] == 'D')  // 'D' programmed as exit command
     return(SERVER_EXIT);   // server initiates disconnection
+                           // client may or may not see the disconnect

   return(SERVER_CONTINUE);  // wait for another packet
   }